 Blogging is a journey, not a destination.
-On that premise, here are some of the steps taken in January to get this blog off the ground.
+On that premise, here are some of the steps taken since January to get The Computer Mouse off the ground.
+(Updated)

 First, a little context.
 I haven’t been the brightest bulb in the pack.
-Instead of having several different blogs over the years, I made the mistake of changing the domain name several times and redirecting the previous domain’s pages.
-Bing has been quite forgiving.
-However, I’m trying hard to get back into Google’s good graces.
+Instead of staying consistent over the years, I made the mistake of changing this site’s domain name a few times and redirecting the previous domain’s pages.
+Bing has had no problem keeping up; however, I’m trying hard to be seen by Google again.

-My original site’s more popular pages were all about custom ROMs for Galaxy phones.
+The original site’s more popular pages were all about custom ROMs for Galaxy phones.
 I used to compile pages of up-to-date ROM lists and was a Recognized Contributor for a few years over at XDA Developers.
-As the need to customize smartphones waned (for me at least), I decided to bring the PC stuff to the forefront.
-Deciding to go with the domain name the computer mouse, I felt it was time to stop focussing on the ROMs and put those pages in the Archives section.
+As the need to customize smartphones waned (for me at least), I decided to bring the computer content to the forefront.
+Going with the domain name, thecomputermouse.com, I felt it was time to stop focussing on the ROMs and put those pages in the Archives section.

 We middle-aged stiffs are always talking about the past, so let’s get back on track.